zaphpa/zaphpa/doc.md

 * `pattern` - URI pattern being matched (in the format it was defined in the routes configuration, includes placeholders)
 * `http_method` - current HTTP Method being processed.
 * `callback` - callback in PHP format i.e.: name of the function or an array containing classname and method name.

+### Middleware Route Restrictions

+As we saw in the example above, frequently you may want to only enable your middleware for certain routes.
+Instead of hard-coding that logic as part of the middleware implementation, Zaphpa makes it easy to declaratively set the scope of Middleware activity ("restrict" middleware execution to only certain routes):

+    $router->attach('MyMiddleWare')
+           ->restrict('preroute', 'GET', '/users')
+           ->restrict('prerender', array('POST', 'GET'), '/tags')
+           ->restrict('preroute', '*', '/groups');

+In the example above:

+* first argument indicates which hook of the middleware you want to restrict routes for.
+Out of three currently supported hooks, you can restrict "preroute" and "prerender", but you can not restrict "preprocess", because preprocess hook is typically used to modify routes list and it does not make any sense to have route restrictions at that point of routing execution.
+* the second argument indicates which HTTP methods you want to restrict (can be a single string, an array, or "*" which indicates: all http methods)
+* third argument is a URL path you want to restrict middleware execution to. `->restrict()` invocations can be chained in a jQuery-like syntax, which you see above.

 ### Prebuilt Middleware